-Terminology and nomenclature in musical analysis are fickle things.
+Terminology and nomenclature in musical analysis are tricky things.
 There are many ways to talk about, write about, and model music.
 There are many ways of labeling chords and talking about structure.
 What works for a gigging musician who needs to have a massive repertoire at their disposal at a moments notice won't work for a composer that needs to craft an original idiom.
-Similarly, what works for a jazz musician will have parallels in metal and Baroque music, but will need to be tweaked to be viable.
+Similarly, what works for a Jazz musician will have parallels in Metal and Baroque music, but will need to be tweaked to be useful.

 This is not to say that an analytic framework can't have widespread applications.
 I have found that Schenkerian analysis, which at its core is a way of considering how tonality flexes during a composition and how these flexes are grounded on fundamental structures, is applicable to Pop music, folk music, method books for beginning musicians, etc. I apply these concepts to many genres, in an effort to make connections between different kinds of music.